The School of Undergraduate Studies is responsible for the core curriculum requirements for all students pursuing an undergraduate degree.

 Choice of Catalog

-Because the university’s core curriculum requirements were tied to the undergraduate catalog prior to fall 2016, students graduating under a catalog between 2008-2016 should carefully consider the effect that changing catalogs may have on their core requirements.
+The university’s core curriculum requirements were tied to the undergraduate catalog prior to fall 2016, students graduating under a catalog between 2010-2016 should carefully consider the effect that changing catalogs may have on their core requirements.
 These students should speak to an advisor in their home college or school before electing to change the Catalog under which they will graduate.